Tour De Helvellyn

 You may start at any time from 7.00am – 9-30am, but be aware that Control 2 at Side Farm, Patterdale, does not open before 9.30am and closes at 11.45am.
 You choose your start time, but you must not arrive at Side Farm before 9:30am.

-Kit Check – in the pre-start area in Askham CC.
+Pre-start area in Askham CC.

 Noise / Arrival